West Brom forfeited the lead late on at Loftus Road against league strugglers QPR as Keiron Dyer’s late goal kept the R’s in the FA Cup.

-QPR played extremely competently but Shane Long’s late deflected effort looked to have consigned it to defeat until Dyer grabbed a late equalizer.
+QPR played extremely competently but Shane Long’s deflected effort looked to have consigned them to defeat until Dyer grabbed a late equaliser.

-Steve Clarke made three changes to the side that lost against Fulham on New Year’s Day, with Boaz Myhill deputizing for the rested Ben Foster, 19-year-old George Thorne replacing African Cup of Nations-bound Youssouf Mulumbu, and Shane Long partnering Romelu Lukaku up front.
+Steve Clarke made three changes to the side that lost against Fulham on New Year’s Day, with Boaz Myhill deputising for the rested Ben Foster, 19-year-old George Thorne replacing African Cup of Nations-bound Youssuf Mulumbu and Long partnering Romelu Lukaku up front.

 As the Baggies grew into the game, and with play hampered by a lengthy stoppage due to an injury to Zoltan Gera, the match – and QPR – began to lose a lot of its early fluidity.

-West Brom flew out of the traps after halftime, with Lukaku bursting onto a though-ball and fizzing a shot wide of Cesar’s far post, but QPR was presented with a great opportunity of their own when Park crossed into the box for Campbell who, unmarked, headed over from close range.
+West Brom flew out of the traps after half-time, with Lukaku bursting onto a though-ball and fizzing a shot wide of Cesar’s far post, but QPR were presented with a great opportunity of their own when Park crossed into the box for Campbell who, unmarked, headed over from close range.

 Though Granero was withdrawn at the break, replaced by Jay Bothroyd, QPR continued to enjoy a large amount of possession and territory with Park excelling in a deeper role.
 Despite their superiority, QPR never tested Myhill in the West Brom goal.